Kinderdijk windmills: Description

-The 19 stone mills of the Netherlands were built in 1738, the wooden mills of the Overwaard in 1740.
+The eight brick mills of the Nederwaard were built in 1738, the wooden mills of the Overwaard in 1740.
 The former move the drainage water from the lower polders of the Alblasserwaard into a reservoir, the latter that from the higher polders.
 Both reservoirs used to drain in turn into the river Lek by means of locks during low river water levels; nowadays modern pumping stations are in place.

 List of windmills

 This is a list of the 19 mills: